francoisgeorgy/BS2-Web/README.md

     - shift for sharp _DONE!_
     - alt for flat _DONE!_
 - history undo/redo
+    - record all changes over time and replay
 - better patches managment
     - browse patches with auto-preview
     - S key to save as favorite with lastname+index